 What is the Best Grind Size for Espresso?

-Generally, the best grind size for espresso is fine.
-A fine grind allows for a larger surface area of the coffee particles, which allows for a more efficient extraction of flavor and aroma compounds from the coffee.
+The best grind size for espresso is fine.
+Fine grind size is used in Espresso as it has a larger surface area and allows for a more efficient extraction of flavor and aroma compounds from the coffee.
 In addition, a finer grind can be more effective at creating the pressure that is necessary for brewing espresso.

 First, how Fine Is Espresso Grind?